Skip to main content

 User Request → Load Balancer

-The User Request sends its HTTP request to the Load Balancer, which then decides which API Service should handle it.
+The User Request sends its HTTP request (with path) to the Load Balancer, which routes based on the endpoint path.

 With API Services